Bob Bailey (actor)

-Bob Bailey (born Robert Bainter Bailey; June 13, 1913 – August 13, 1983) was an American actor who performed mostly on radio but also appeared in films.
+Robert Bainter Bailey (June 13, 1913 – August 13, 1983) was an American actor who performed mostly on radio but also appeared in films.
+His best known role was the titular insurance investigator in the popular radio detective series Yours Truly, Johnny Dollar.

 Early years

-Bailey's parents were actor Edwin B. Bailey and actress Grace Lockwood Bailey, both of whom performed in early 1900s stock theater.
+Bailey was born in Toledo, Ohio.
+His parents were actor Edwin B. Bailey and actress Grace Lockwood Bailey, both of whom performed in early 1900s stock theater.
 He made his first appearance on stage with his mother when he was 10 days old.
 He took his middle name from actress Fay Bainter, who was his godmother.
 He began performing in his parents' stock company when he was 4 years old and continued to work there until he was 15.

 Career

 At age 15, Bailey worked in a wild-west carnival as both a barker and an actor.
 He went on to work at other places as an usher, a waiter, and a guide at an automobile exhibit, among other jobs.

 Bailey first worked in radio in Chicago.
 His mother had left the stage for the newer medium, and she helped him find work on soap operas.
 He moved to St. Louis when he was offered a job at radio station KWK, but he resumed acting when an executive at KWK made him the head of the station's stock company.

 In 1936, Bailey went back to Chicago to get married and to perform with the Chicago Theater of the Air.
 He remained in Chicago until he had to go to the West Coast for some programs in 1942.

 One of Bailey's earliest roles on radio was that of the title character in the comedy serial Mortimer Gooch (1936–37) on CBS.
 In the early 1940s Bailey was regularly featured on network radio programs originating from Chicago.
 He played the boyfriend of the title character's sister in That Brewster Boy and the father of the title character in Meet Corliss Archer.
 He played Bob Jones in Kitty Keene, Inc..

 He was signed in 1943 by 20th Century-Fox and appeared in seven feature films; the first two (in which he was most prominent) starred Laurel and Hardy.
 After the studio failed to renew Bailey's one-year contract, he returned to radio.